NOTE: If you’re reading this post, it’s because you want to communicate (and think) more effectively about race. I hope these observations help.

 In recent memory…

-- Black World War II veterans were not “entitled” to the G.I.
+- Black World War II veterans received none of the G.I.
 Bill benefits that lifted millions of white families into the middle class.

-- Banks “redlined” Black neighborhoods so that people couldn’t get mortgages to buy homes and build wealth.
+- Banks “redlined” Black neighborhoods (literally drawing red lines on maps) so that people within those boundaries would not be given mortgages or loans to buy homes and build wealth.

 - White institutions—colleges, universities, foundations, corporations, companies, police forces, fire departments, orchestras—excluded Black people, or let in just a few to “prove” they weren’t prejudiced.